AM1: Fundamentals of Photovoltaics

 Having established a framework for understanding PV devices, several solar cell technologies will be surveyed (including crystalline silicon, CdTe, CIGS, organic and perovskite) considering both their present laboratory status and manufacturing processes.
 The application of these modules in PV power systems will be surveyed together with the economic and life-cycle metrics that are commonly used to determine the feasibility and desirability.
 The tutorial will conclude with a brief perspective on possible future scenarios for PV power generation and technological evolution.

-(Ned) is presently a Reader in the Department of Physics at Imeprial College London.
+(Ned) is presently Associate Professor at the School of Photovoltaic & Renewable Energy Engineering at UNSW Sydney in Australia.
 He received his first degree in Physics & Electronics from the University of St Andrews in Scotland and PhD in Solid State Physics from Imperial College London in 2000.
-He subsequently worked as a JSPS research fellow at the Toyota Technological Institute in Japan, lecturer at the University of Sydney, visiting research fellow at the ARC Photovoltaics Centre of Excellence, UNSW Australia before returning to Imperial College in 2007.
+He subsequently worked as a JSPS research fellow at the Toyota Technological Institute in Japan, he held full-time academic positions at the University of Sydney and then Imperial College before taking up his present position at UNSW Sydney.
 His research aims to fundamentally increase the efficiency of photovoltaic solar cells towards the ultimate efficiency limit for solar power conversion of 87%.
-Ned presently teaches solar energy on two Masters programmes at Imperial College London and was director of the Energy Futures Doctoral Training Centre from 2011-2015.

 AM2: Introduction to Device and Module Characterization